-Under Alternative 1 the Navy proposes to construct a new deep-draft wharf along the northern coastline of Polaris Point, which is the preferred location for a new aircraft carrier wharf.
+Under Alternative 1 Polaris Point (referred to as Alternative 1), the Navy proposes to construct a new deep-draft wharf along the northern coastline of Polaris Point, which is the preferred location for a new aircraft carrier wharf.
 The design and construction of a new wharf at Polaris Point supports the Navy's need to berth transient aircraft carriers for extended port calls and durations increasing from 16 to 63 days annually; an increase of 47 days.
 The proposed Polaris Point wharf would be aligned parallel to the coast with reduced clearance on the eastern edge.